-3. Utility Menu > File > Import > IGES
+3. Utility Menu > File > Import > IGES > OK

 Select the IGES file you created earlier.
 Accept the ANSYS import default settings.
-If you have trouble with the import, select the alternate options and try again.
-Defeaturing is an automatic process to remove inconsistencies that may exist in the IGES file, for example lines that, because of the modeling or the file translation process, do not quite join to digital precision accuracy.
+Merging is used to remove inconsistencies that may exist in the IGES file, for example keypoints that, because of the modeling or the file translation process, do not quite join to digital precision accuracy.